40 Handy Aluminum Foil Hacks You’ll Wish You Knew Sooner

 Place a piece of heavy-duty aluminum foil under your sleeping bag to insulate against moisture.
 You’ll be dry and get a great nights sleep.

-If you love these aluminum foil uses, you’ll want to read up on these brilliant uses for baking soda.
+If you’re enjoying these aluminum foil hacks, don’t miss our roundup of brilliant uses for baking soda.

 Lure a fish

 None of your fancy fishing lures working?
-You can make one in a jiffy that just might do the trick: Wrap some aluminum foil around a fishhook.
+You can make one in a jiffy that just might do the trick: Wrap a scrap of aluminum foil around a fishhook.
 Fringe the foil so that it covers the hook and wiggles invitingly when you reel in the line.

 Re-attach a vinyl floor tile